 Keep in mind that you cannot clear the underlying composition in a sample by re-recording the sample.
 If you choose to re-create the use, you still need the publishing clearance.
 Altering the sample (even to the point of making it unrecognisable) does not get you out of clearing it.

 You may be surprised to learn that copyright does indeed have a shelf life.
 The life of copyright in a recording the UK is 70 years from the date of release, so anything within that period has to be cleared and discussed with the owners or administrators of the music.
 For compositions, copyright lasts for 70 years from the death of the author (or last remaining author in the case of jointly written work).
 For unknown authored work, it is 70 years from the end of the calendar year in which the work was created (not from when it was released).

 Do not proceed with use until you have obtained clearance in writing from all copyright owners concerned and all clearance terms and conditions agreed.
 If your request to clear a sample is denied you must remove the sample from your work.
 To proceed without all necessary clearances in place, even if you cannot find the copyright owner, may well result in action being taken against you for breach of copyright.

-Pre-made sample clearance agreements to approach publishers can be found here, and for record labels here.
+Pre-made sample clearance agreements to approach publishers and record labels can be found here.
 Paying a small fee for these contract outlines saves you doing a lot of the hard work and research yourself.
 Make a note of how many pressings you are going to make of your CD, and which label your song will be released.
 Try and gather as much information as possible before you meet to discuss the use of samples in your song.